swisspost/design-system/packages/components-angular/projects/components/README.md

 export class AppModule {}
 ```

-In your templates, the componets are available as:
+In your templates, the components are available as:

 ```html
 <post-icon></post-icon>